tytydraco/yessleep/out/Casper_the_Cat.md

 It was a Friday evening and he was sitting on my lap, kneading the way cats do when they want to get comfy.
 I was busy watching trash of some kind.
-I think it was a Steve Segal movie.
+I think it was a Steve Seagal movie.
 Anyway, once it was over the next movie on the channel began.
 I lazily clicked the remote to check the title.
 On a blue banner that ran along the bottom of the TV screen, white letters spelled out: *Casper (1995).* I rolled my eyes.
 “Nah,” I said aloud as I put my now empty bowl of instant ramen on the table next to me.
 I switched off the TV.

 Suddenly I jumped from fright and yelped as the TV flicked back on.
 “What the?”
 I muttered.
 Then I noticed my cat was holding his one paw on the remote while glowering at me with his yellow eyes.
 They shone like beaming, double moons as if to say, “How dare you interrupt my TV time?”.
 “Sorry, okay,” I said at him, glaring back.
+Those eyes of his could be really unnerving sometimes.
 I looked back at the TV to see the titular character on screen.